Israel, Hamas, And National Security In The Middle East | Ron Grobman | One American Podcast #8

 Yeah.

-Isn't that neat though?
+Isn't that neat, though?

 That's badass.

-That's that should be in the museum somewhere.
+That should be in the museum somewhere.

-I know I know, man.
+I know, man.

 I'm like, listen, the only thing I use my knife for is to opening my Amazon packages.

-Yeah, you spray you spray, yeah, me too.
+Yeah, me too.

-I use this for open boxes still sharp.
+I use this to open boxes.

-I got an old black.
+I got an old black man.

-And I think they had better helmets than we did in the IDF.
+Man, I think they had better helmets than we did in the IDF.

 Dang.